I love Christmas but there is something about it that really annoys me – excessive spending and pointless present giving.

 What do you think?

-I’d be interested to hear your thoughts on the whole ‘present giving’ scenario.
+I’d be interested to hear your thoughts on the whole ‘present giving’ at Christmas scenario.